CodeSleeve/asset-pipeline/README.md

 ### NEW Asset Pipeline for 4.1

 The asset pipeline has been refactored to be smarter, cleaner, better.
 It also has breaking changes (because things work a little differently).
-For example, going forward we are only supporting Laravel 4.1.
-So please use previous v1.2 tag if you need to back go the way things were before.
+So if you have existing projects that were pointing to dev-master, you should probably just use tag v1.2

 ## What is Asset Pipeline?